-The scan function samples all tracks (files in MP3 or WMA) in the order they were recorded.
-To activate scan, press and release the SCAN button.
-You will see TRACK SCAN in the display.
-You will get a 10 second sampling of each track/file on the disc.
-Press and hold the SCAN button for 2 seconds to get out of scan mode and play the last track/file sampled.
+SCAN - The SCAN function samples all the tracks on the disc in the order they are recorded on the disc (all files in the selected folder in MP3 or WMA mode).
+To activate the scan feature, press and release the SCAN button.
+You will see SCAN in the display.
+You will get a 10 second sampling of each track/file in the disc/folder.
+Press and hold the SCAN button to get out of scan mode and play the last track sampled.